TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 *	[Spark layer](#sparksetup)
 *	[Spark Jobserver](#jobserverssl)

-SSL encryption for the three socket endpoints (P2P, client-server and Spark) must be [configured individually](#configureseparate) in their corresponding conf files.
+SSL encryption for the three socket endpoints (P2P, client-server and Spark) must be [configured individually](#configureseparate) and the corresponding configuration must be added in configuration files of the respective SnappyData cluster members.
 For jobserver, you must modify the **application.conf** file in the **spark-jobserver** repository (**/snappydata/spark-jobserver/job-server/resources/application.conf**) to activate the SSL communication.

 !!!
 Note
 	Properties that begin with `thrift` is for client-server, `javax.net.ssl` is for P2P, and `spark` is for Spark layer SSL settings.